developer-portal/content/start/sw/web-app/laravel5.md

 #### Install Nginx Web Server
 Laravel Valet and Laravel recommends using Nginx.
 Follow the nginx installation instructions [here](/start/sw/web-app/nginx.html).

 You can also choose [Apache](/start/sw/web-app/apache.html) as the web server.
-But it requires an additonal package, `php`, to serve PHP contents properly.
-After installing the package, Apache needs to be restarted to take effect.

 #### Install MariaDB Relational Database Server (Or other database you prefer)
 Follow the MariaDB installation instructions [here](/tech/database/mariadb/about.html).